xdemocle/altcash-frontend/README.md

 ## First Setup

-Copy the below and paste it in a new file in root of the project called *.env*
+Copy the below and paste it in a new file in root of the project called _.env_

 ```
-REACT_APP_GRAPHQL_SERVER=https://altcash-backend-staging.herokuapp.com
+NEXT_PUBLIC_GRAPHQL_SERVER=https://altcash-backend-staging.herokuapp.com
 ```

 Run:

 ```
 yarn install
 yarn start